liver cake for dogs

 Remember to go slowly when introducing new foods.
 And we recommend checking with your veterinarian first if your dog has any digestive issues or other health concerns.

-I cleaned my blender twice in the dishwasher before I removed the image of making this in my mind and could make a smoothie!
+I cleaned my blender twice in the dishwasher before I removed the image of making this in my mind and could make a smoothie with it!

 liver in blender